The man behind The Grueling Truth - Where Legends Speak

 The Cardinals won the NL Central in 06 with a less than spectacular 83-78 record.
-The Detroit Tigers won 95 games that year and defeated the Yankees and A’s to reach the Fall Classic.
+The Detroit Tigers won 95 games that year and defeated the Yankees, and A’s to reach the Fall Classic.
 The Tigers had seven players with at least 16 homers, led by Craig Monroe’s 28.
-The Tigers were led by great pitching, helped by rookie Justin Verlander (17-9) and veterans Kenny Rogers (17-8) and Jeremy Bonderman (14-8).
+The Tigers were led by great pitching, helped by rookie Justin Verlander (17-9) and veterans Kenny Rogers (17-8), and Jeremy Bonderman (14-8).

 The Cardinals knocked out the Padres in the Division Series, then won a thrilling 7-game NLCS over the Mets, who racked up a league-best 97-65 mark.
 Yadier Molina’s two-run, ninth-inning homer in Game 7 broke open a 1-1 tie, and closer Adam Wainwright fanned Carlos Beltran looking for the final out.
 The Mets were heavy favorites to win it all.

 The Tigers pitching staff fell apart in the Series, committing five errors.
 Meanwhile, Series MVP David Eckstein (.364) was one of the several unlikely heroes for St. Louis, which also got great performances from pitchers Anthony Reyes and Jeff Weaver.
 The Cardinals’ 83-78 regular-season record is the worst by a World Series champ.

-The Boston Braves were in the last place on July 4, then rolled off a 70-19 record to win the National League by 10.5 games.
+The Boston Braves were in last place on July 4, then rolled off a 70-19 record to win the National League by 10.5 games.

 If you look back at these teams, it doesn’t seem like that big of an upset.
-At the time though nobody outside of Cincinnati gave the Reds any chance of winning this series.
+At the time, though, nobody outside of Cincinnati gave the Reds any chance of winning this Series.
 The A’s had the Bash Brothers, Canseco, McGwire, etc… They had intimidating pitching led by starter Dave Stewart and closer Dennis Eckersley.
-The Reds beat Stewart 7-0 in game one of the series, then in game two, they took care of Eckersley in extra innings to go back to Oakland up two games to none.
+The Reds beat Stewart 7-0 in game one of the Series; then, in game two, they took care of Eckersley in extra innings to go back to Oakland up two games to none.

 The Marlins won the World Series behind the clutch pitching of Josh Beckett, Brad Penny, and Carl Pavano.
-Beckett threw a five-hit shutout to clinch the series in Yankee Stadium.
+Beckett threw a five-hit shutout to clinch the Series in Yankee Stadium.

 This had to be the most uneven World Series ever played.
-The invincible Yankees won their three games by a combined 38-3 score, but the Pirates won all the close games, including a see-saw Game 7.
+The invincible Yankees won three games by a combined 38-3 score, but the Pirates won all the close games, including a see-saw Game 7.

-This Yankees 97-win team featured Mickey Mantle, Yogi Berra, Roger Maris, Moose Skowron, Elston Howard and Whitey Ford.
+This Yankees 97-win team featured Mickey Mantle, Yogi Berra, Roger Maris, Moose Skowron, Elston Howard, and Whitey Ford.
 The Yankees during this period were considered by many to be invincible.

-Still, the most iconic moment in series history has to be Bill Mazeroski’s lead off the bottom of the 9th home run that clinched the series for the Pirates at Forbes Field.
+Still, the most iconic moment in series history has to be Bill Mazeroski’s lead off the bottom of the 9th home run that clinched the Series for the Pirates at Forbes Field.

 Orel Hershiser took over after Gibson and pitched amazingly well against the vaunted A’s offense.
 He started and won a game and then closed out game five as a reliever.

-After losing the first game of the series, the Mets got hot winning the next four, holding the Orioles to just five runs during the rest of the series.
-Donn Clendenon was the Series MVP, batting an unimpressive .257 but, with three homers, though it was more the Mets’ pitching staff, which held the vaunted Orioles offense to a .146 batting average.
+After losing the first game of the series, the Mets got hot winning the next four, holding the Orioles to just five runs during the rest of the Series.
+Donn Clendenon was the Series MVP, batting an unimpressive .257 but with three homers, though it was more the Mets’ pitching staff, which held the vaunted Orioles offense to a .146 batting average.
 Seaver and Jerry Koosman were the only pitchers to surrender a run.